 What’s so great about this?

 Now why is the reMarkable better at replacing paper than all these aforementioned devices?
 That’s easy: It is so much closer to feeling like paper than everything else I have tried before.
 They nailed the experience, they did not only design a pen that feels great in the hand but one that keeps feeling great after you used it for hours.
-Sure, you don’t have colors, but actually, that can make things easier.2 And: While I hated my handwriting on the Apple and Samsung devices, I am just as ok with it on the reMarkable paper tablet as I am on actual paper.3
+Sure, you don’t have colors, but actually, that can make things easier. ((No matter what color I chose on the Samsung Chromebook Plus, it felt slightly wrong to my eye and Apples Notes App on the iPad Pro did only slightly better.))
+And: While I hated my handwriting on the Apple and Samsung devices, I am just as ok with it on the reMarkable paper tablet as I am on actual paper. ((I know: I am vain, and this is my vanity speaking.
+But, ask yourself and think carefully before you dismiss this.))

 If you are curious about the specs, you may scroll down to the bottom now.
 As this is not a device that wants to be your computer, what matters is, that the experience is alright.
 For writing, I did not notice anything being slow yet.
 With PDFs, the reMarkable tablet sometimes has to think a little before displaying the next page after you hit the button, especially if there are high resolution images on the page—but there are horrible PDFs out there and lean ones do work just fine.
 There also have been complaints that the annotation format reMarkable came up with is not perfect.
-As the reMarkable can also be used to read .epub (it does not support DRM),4 some users have been reporting problems with certain epub files.
+As the reMarkable can also be used to read .epub (it does not support DRM), ((So you either have to restrict yourself to DRM free eBooks, or liberate your books from DRM hell, which unfortunately is illegal in most of the western countries.)) some users have been reporting problems with certain epub files.
 I will expand this section as I find out more.

 Summary: The reMarkable is an ok reader, and if you have your personal PDF and epub toolchain anyway because you had to fix similar problems for other ereaders, you will be fine, but be aware that a tech illiterate relative may need your help from time to time.